gaberob/silverblue-setup/Readme.md

 * Make sure we have a sudo token (sudo whoami)
 * ansible-playbook main.yml

+# post install steps
+* install extensions from extension manager
+ * vitals
+ * tiling-assistant

 # What this playbook does
 * Layers various packages on the host via rpm-ostree
 * Installs flatpaks I use
 * Imports my dconf keyboard shortcuts
+* installs my dotfiles using chezmoi
+* installs gtk theming and icons

 # What this playbook will do
-* Dotfiles?
-* Additional customization?
+* Additional customization and change shell (try out fish)